RNIB Talk and Support runs free befriending social groups for adults with sight loss across the UK.

 Our priority is to match you with a group which has like-minded people, perhaps of a similar age, interests and situation, rather than eye condition or where you live in the UK.
-You can also specify if you prefer to connect by phone or an online option.
+You can also specify if you prefer to connect with women only, men only or in a mixed group.

 7. How long will if take to match me to a Talk and Support group?

-Depending upon your availability, we will try our best to offer you a group within two weeks.
+Depending upon your availability, we'll try our best to offer you a group within two weeks of you registering your interest.
 We’ll let you know if it takes longer.

 In March 2020, Gill had to stop work because of the coronavirus pandemic and subsequent lockdown.
 She said: